cypress-io/cypress/cypress/v1.0/documentation/1-Commands/55-spy.md

 ## Alias a spy

-Cypress adds a `.as` method to spies, which makes them easier to identify in error messages and Cypress's command log.
+Adding an alias using [`cy.as`](https://on.cypress.io/api/as) to spies makes them easier to identify in error messages and Cypress's command log.

 ```javascript
 const obj = {